Dechea/Fauna-IaC_Action/README.md

 _(*) = required variable._

 ## Prerequisites

+### Mono Repository

+#### 1. Follow the steps from [fauna-schema-migrate](https://github.com/fauna-labs/fauna-schema-migrate)
+#### 2. Create a PAT (Personal access token)
+The PAT must have read & write access to the repositories.
+In the case of private repositories you'll want to create a machine user, add the machine user to the repositories that you want to checkout and then generate a token for the machine user.

+### Domain Driven Repository

 You will run all business logic in one databases, so that you have the full performance power of Fauna and every team has everytime a fully working database with all domains (Theoratically no need anymore for a staging environment).
 But we split the domains on the development side, so your teams can develop and ship features independently.
 Trying to get the best of both worlds.

-### 1. Create in Fauna the domain relevant databases.
+#### 1. Create in Fauna the domain relevant databases.

 - One database for production
 - One child database for staging (Optional)